silogen/docs/docs/ref-architecture/Enterprise-AI-Architecture.md

 ### High level architectural view

-To support the design principles, SiloGen introduces four key layers: the AI Production Inference Layer, AMD AI Workbench Layer, AMD Resource Manager Layer, and the Infrastructure Management Layer.
+To support the design principles, AMD Enterprise AI Suite introduces four key layers: the AI Production Inference Layer, AMD AI Workbench Layer, AMD Resource Manager Layer, and the Infrastructure Management Layer.
 Each layer has a specific role in the overall architecture, working together to streamline operations and enable efficient, scalable AI deployment.

 ```mermaid
 flowchart BT